firecracker-microvm/firecracker/docs/design.md

 #### __Firecracker process__

+Firecracker is designed to assure secure isolation using multiple layers.
+The first layer of isolation is provided by the Linux KVM and the Firecracker virtualization boundary.
+To assure defense in depth, Firecracker should only run constrained at the process level.
+This is achieved by the following: seccomp filters for disallowing unwanted system calls, cgroups and namespaces for resource isolation, and dropping privileges by jailing the process.
+Seccomp filters are automatically installed by Firecracker, while for the latter, we recommend starting Firecracker with the `jailer` binary that's part of each Firecracker release.

 ##### Seccomp

 Seccomp filters are used by default to limit the host system calls Firecracker can use.
 The default filters only allow the bare minimum set of system calls and parameters that Firecracker needs in order to function correctly.

 The filters are loaded in the Firecracker process, on a per-thread basis, before executing any guest code.